-For all life I made choices that I should not have or could not make (according to others) because I did not have the right resume, almost all the work experience that is now in "plain sight" in my "standard resume" was acquired without apparently having an experience previous "adequate", I say this now publicly after that over the years my curriculum has become, in a certain sense, "full-bodied"; I say this now that I am tired and I no longer want to use, at least in the classic forms, this sometimes useful but often harmful tool, because it cuts the legs of those who could do a lot but are not allowed because they are evaluated, often too hastily, in based on his curriculum, not considering what a formal document does not always highlight: the will, the inner strength, the desire to change what would seem a predefined destiny.
+For all life I made choices that I should not have or could not have made (according to others) because I did not have the right resume, almost all the work experiences that are now in "plain sight" in my "standard resume" were acquired without apparently having an experience previous "adequate", I say this now publicly after that over the years my curriculum has become, in a certain sense, "full-bodied"; I say this now that I am tired and I no longer want to use, at least in the classic forms, this sometimes useful but often harmful tool, because it cuts the legs of those who could do a lot but are not allowed because they are evaluated, often too hastily, in based on his curriculum vitae, not considering what a formal document does not always highlight: the will, the inner strength, the desire to change what would seem a predefined destiny.

 Sometimes, we give up fighting for our goals because we feel, perhaps too hastily, that we do not have the right curriculum to aspire to achieve certain goals in life.
 I have always thought, at least until now, that it is worth facing a battle apparently lost from the start, if there is only one chance in a thousand of being able to win it.
 If you believe in an objective, if it is considered right, you have to accept the struggle even when it is difficult.
-We must accept the idea that not only those battles that we are sure of winning should be faced, just as we must do everything to remain standing until the end ("if defeat is to come for us, let's not be sitting waiting for it") .
-Furthermore, we sometimes find that it is more important to experience the battle as such than the outcome of it.
+We must accept the idea that only those battles that we are sure to win should not be faced, just as we must do everything to remain standing until the end ("if defeat is to come for us, let's not be sitting there waiting for it") .
+Furthermore, at times we find that it is more important to experience the battle as such than the outcome of it.

-Let it be immediately clearAs for me, I do not feel at all a person who has managed to achieve the goals he has set for himself in life, on the contrary, all too often I feel inside me the painful perception of the sense of failure.
-I also believe that many battles with an uncertain outcome still await me, that the road is long, and that God alone or whoever for him knows if I will succeed, at least in a small part, in obtaining what I seek (if I know it).
-For now I continue to fight, at least until I have enough strength to do it, perhaps because I am not capable of anything else, perhaps because I am not allowed anything else.
+Let it be immediately clearAs for me, I do not feel at all a person who has managed to achieve the goals he has set in life, on the contrary, all too often I feel within me the painful perception of the sense of failure.
+Furthermore, I believe that many battles with an uncertain outcome still await me, that the road is long, and that God alone or whoever for him, knows if I will succeed, at least in a small part, in obtaining what I seek (if I know it).
+For now I continue to fight, at least until I have enough strength to do so, perhaps because I am not capable of anything else, perhaps because I am not allowed anything else.

 Il Curriculum vitae, from the Latin "course of life", often used in its abbreviated form resume, it is usually an account of the main work or professional events of a person, of his studies and of the most significant stages of his career.
-We could think of the curriculum using a broad vision, and say that a person's curriculum is adequate for the purpose when "the course of his life" and the environment in which he lives, are such that the conditions exist and therefore the minimum necessary requirements to achieve this goal, whatever it is.
+We could think of the curriculum using a broad vision, and say that a person's curriculum is adequate for the purpose when "the course of his life" and the environment in which he lives, are such that the conditions exist and therefore the minimum necessary requirements to the achievement of this purpose, whatever it may be.